Teaching English in Thailand

 Living Arrangements for Volunteers in Thailand:

-Breakfast and dinner will be at the local morning and evening markets where you can get authentic local Thai cuisine.
+For both locations all meals will be at the local morning and evening markets where you can get authentic local Thai cuisine.
 The food is fresh and delicious at these markets and its a great way of soaking in local culture and seeing how the locals live.
 There are some great options for both vegetarians and non vegetarians.
-If you need Western options you will have to go to the nearest tourist resort.

 Health and Safety :

 When you join our programs you can be assured we have carried out Risk Assessments to identify potential safety and health risks on projects and in the community.
 We share this information with you in our pre departure documents and on arrival.
 Our local staff are well trained and we provide 24/7 emergency numbers to all participants.

 Volunteering Journeys Foundation:

 Through our commitment to responsible tourism we have developed the Volunteering Journey’s Foundation, a non-profit organization dedicated to making a positive difference in the lives of people and communities around the world through supporting local charities, local organisations and community projects in the places that we work in.
 100% of each donation goes directly to support our projects.
 Go to our Donation page if you want to support or fundraise for children on our Thailand Program.